MatrixAINetwork/MATRIX_AI/README.md

 - Confirmed the project goal and plan (period: now - the end of this year), as well as DAppro's product program;

 - Continued with the dev and debug work of contract template library;

+##### Upgradable and Safe VM

+- Optimized the fault-tolerance prototype development against Reentrancy attacks;
+- Confirmed the project goal and plan (period: now - the end of this year), as well as MATRIX-VM product program.